Learning to Navigate the Global World

 In today’s global economy with technology constantly advancing, effective communication is more and more critical.
 Our programs provide you with the knowledge to successfully navigate in a complex and ever-changing global environment.

-Our Department offers a wide range of programs that can prepare you for careers in such high-energy fields as public relations, advertising, marketing, management, event planning, media production and journalism.
+Our Department offers a wide range of programs, with online classes as well as face-to-face, that can prepare you for careers in such high-energy fields as public relations, advertising, marketing, management, event planning, media production and journalism.
 We also can help you advance your career prospects by learning a foreign language or improving your foreign language skills.
 Courses are offered in French, German, Italian and Spanish.

 If English is your second language, we offer various levels of instruction to prepare you for college level courses.
 We can help you with speaking, grammar accent reduction, reading and writing.